SatoryKono/bioactivity_data_acquisition/docs/00-repository-topology.md

 in `docs/etl_contract/` and `docs/pipelines/`.
 The Typer CLI lives in `src/bioetl/cli/` and depends on shared abstractions such as `bioetl.clients.client_exceptions` instead of direct HTTP libraries.
-CLI configuration models are imported from `bioetl.config.models.*`, ensuring that runtime options derive from the typed configuration registry.
+CLI configuration models are imported from `bioetl.config.models.models` (or `.policies` for policy objects), ensuring that runtime options derive from the typed configuration registry.

 ### `tests/`